Updated: Jul 7

 She became the Peace and Human Rights Champion of Bakassi which earned her an award from the Canadian High Commission, in recognition of her valuable contribution of protection and promotion of human rights in Cameroon.

 She received the 2020 peace award in Cameroon for being the pioneer woman in peacebuilding by the Presbyterian Church in Cameroon Peace Office and the Union of Peace Builders in Cameroon.
-She was awarded the Cameroon SHERO on COVID19 prevention this October by the Women in Global Health Cameroon.
+She was awarded the Cameroon SHERO on COVID19 prevention by the Women in Global Health Cameroon.
 Esther has gained many other recognitions for her work in the communities and Cameroon as a whole.
-She received the 2020 Outstanding Humanitarian, Peace and mediation award by Scoop Media and was a member of the organising Comittee for the first ever Cameroon Women's Convention for Peace.
+She received the 2020 Outstanding Humanitarian, Peace and Mediation award by Scoop Media and was a member of the organising Comittee for the first ever Cameroon Women's Convention for Peace.

 During the lois Internation Award, Esther was recognised as Best Peace Advocate.